luqas11/el-gatito-del-subte/Docs/Layer conventions.md

-Table that determines which elements corresponds to each sprite layer.
+Table that specifies which elements corresponds to each sprite layer.

 | Layer | Content                 |
 |---| ---                         |